-[This is the draft text for a chapter in the autobiography I’m writing.
+[This is the draft text for a chapter in the autobiography I’m writing, Writing Straight With Crooked Lines.
 Comments and corrections would be helpful to me.]

 Daniel Berrigan had just been released from prison on bail and theologian Jim Douglass, a co-founder of the Catholic Peace Fellowship, was in town.
 We decided to visit Dan at the Jesuit parish in the Bronx where he was then staying.
 Sitting on wooden chairs in the weedy backyard of the rectory, we discovered that Dan, usually remarkably upbeat, was depressed.
 The reason quickly became apparent.
 Several months had passed since the nine had put Catonsville on the map and, so far as Dan knew, no one was preparing a similar action.
 Both Jim and I were dumbfounded.
 We had both seen the draft-record burning in Maryland as a one-of-a-kind happening, not a prototype.
 It hadn’t crossed our minds that Catonsville Nine was intended to presage a parade of raids and that just not a few hundred draft files were to be destroyed but tens of thousands.
 We were speechless.
 On the subway back to Manhattan, we both talked about reasons we couldn’t do anything that was likely to cost years in prison.
 At the top of the list was the fact that we both were parents of young children.
 Yet I was troubled by my hesitations.
 Should not peace-making be as costly as war-making?
 Should so much be asked of soldiers and so much less of ourselves?